kylecoberly/ember-file-upload/README.md

 # Image-upload-component

-This README outlines the details of collaborating on this Ember application.

 ## Component "Installation"
 In the absence of a good way to package components, these are the files that make up the component:
 * app/components/file-upload.js